iDevicesInc/SweetBlue/README.md

 2. Else if using **Android Studio** or **Gradle**...
   1. [Download](http://idevicesinc.com/sweetblue/#tryit) the latest release to a subfolder of your project such as `MyApp/src/main/lib/`.
 This ZIP contains several samples, precompiled JARS, and API docs and is preferable to downloading from GitHub, which only contains the raw source.
   2. Open the app module's `build.gradle` file.
-  3. If building with source, add the following to `sourceSets`:
+  3. If building with source, your gradle file should look something like this:

     ```gradle
     android {

+        compileSdkVersion 23
+        buildToolsVersion '23.0.0'

+        defaultConfig {
+            minSdkVersion 18
+            targetSdkVersion 23

             ...
+        }

         sourceSets {
+            main.java.srcDirs += 'src/main/lib/sweetblue/src'

             ...
-            main.java.srcDirs += 'src/main/lib/sweetblue/src'
         }

+        ...
     }
     ```
-  4. Else if building with JAR, add the following to `dependencies`:
+  4. Else if building with JAR, it should look something like this:

     ```gradle

+    android {

+        compileSdkVersion 23
+        buildToolsVersion '23.0.0'

+        defaultConfig {
+            minSdkVersion 18
+            targetSdkVersion 23

+            ...
+        }

         dependencies {
+            compile fileTree(dir: 'libs', include: '*.jar')

             ...
-        compile fileTree(dir: 'libs', include: '*.jar')
+        }

+        ...
     }
     ```
 3. Now add these to the root of `MyApp/AndroidManifest.xml`: